ulrichSchreiner/s3syncer/README.md

 image and include your commands/executables to the image.
 Take the given K8S manifest as an example for installation of the hook.

+## Concurrency

+ `s3syncer` runs webhooks and the nature of webhooks is, that they can occure many times in parallel.
+As the main idea of this tool is to sync S3 storages to other buckets, a parallel execution of synchronization calls would be overkill.
+ As a consequence **every configured command** will be serialized and the number of calls will be shrinked.
+So the your trigger `push` of the upper example will be called three times within a second, the system will wait the given `delay` and then invoke the command.
+When multiple new `push` calls arriving while the command is still running, no new command will be executed.
+Afther the invocation ends, the system will work on the new invocations, waits the delay and then executes the command again only once.

 ## Config Options
 Beneath the name you can set different parameters: